YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Which hair product ingredients should I avoid after a hair transplant?

-My answer is practical, but not careless.
+The answer should be practical, but not careless.
 Most ordinary hair products will not destroy healthy transplanted grafts once the scalp has healed.
 The practical distinction is timing and scalp contact.
 A mild rinse-off shampoo used at the right time is very different from hair dye, bleach, chemical straightening, a leave-on spray, or a strong medicated shampoo used too early.
 The wrong product can dry the scalp, trigger itching, worsen flakes, cause redness, make the skin burn, or push a patient to scratch a sensitive area.
 After surgery, that reaction matters more than the marketing claim on the bottle.

 Why do hair product ingredients matter after a hair transplant?